daugaard/rulesbot/README.md

 ```
 poetry install

-poetry shell # start a shell so you don't have to poetry run everything
+poetry shell # start a shell so you don't have to poetry run everything (optional)

 python manage.py migrate
 python manage.py createsuperuser